 Pricing and price strategy are the foundations of a successful digital commerce business.

-Most shoppers admit that they turn to ecommerce and marketplaces like Amazon and Walmart because they are attracted by the promise of low prices.
+Many shoppers admit that they turn to ecommerce and marketplaces like Amazon and Walmart because they are attracted by the promise of low prices.
 They choose products based on pricing comparisons.
 They select sellers based on the availability of “free” shipping – which is nothing more than the seller’s decision on how to price their shipping.

 But pricing rules ecommerce in a much more fundamental way.